jdutronc/School_District_Analysis/README.md

 ### School Summary

 As shown in the table below (and as expected), the results for Thomas High School are impacted by the change.
-Average scores in math and reading are slightly down and slightly up respectively, but the percentage of students passing math, passing reading and passing overall rose sharply from the 65%-70% range to over 90%.
+Average scores in math and reading both remain the same, but the percentages of students passing math, passing reading and passing overall rose sharply from the 65%-70% range to over 90%.

 Original School Summary                         |
 :----------------------------------------------:|